Are you facing a debt problem this January? 7.9 million people in Britain will be according to a new survey

 Are you getting all the benefits you should be?
 If benefit problems are the cause of your debt problems, get some help to sort them out from your local Citizens Advice.

 Tell a creditor what you can afford

-If you only have one or two problem bills, the simplest approach is phone or write and tell them why you can’t pay them in full this month.
+If you only have one or two problem bills, a simple approach is phone or write and tell them why you can’t pay them in full this month.
 Explain your situation, whether your hours have been cut, your benefits have stopped or things have just got too much.
 Offer them a monthly amount you can afford – a token £1 a month payment if necessary – and ask them to freeze interest and not add charges.

 You are trying to make an arrangement that will last a while, so: